Valencia Travel Guide (2026): 11 Best Things to Do, Hidden Gems & Local Food

 Sustainable Travel Tips

-• Cantagua Hostel – A top sustainable choice, focusing on recycling, energy efficiency, and plastic-free initiatives.
+• Cantagua Hostel – A top sustainable choice focused on recycling, energy efficiency, and plastic-free initiatives.

 • Look for Green Key-certified hotels or eco-lodges that prioritize sustainability.

-• La Lluna – A must-visit vegetarian/vegan restaurant serving organic, locally sourced dishes.
+• La Lluna – A must-visit vegetarian/vegan spot serving organic, locally sourced dishes.

-• Try Mercado Central for fresh, seasonal produce—supporting local farmers reduces food miles.
+• Shop at Mercado Central for fresh, seasonal produce—supporting local farmers reduces food miles.

 • Historic Old Town